quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part76_8.4_ODE_Algorit.md

 :p What is the primary purpose of the RK45 method?
 ??x
-The primary purpose of the RK45 method is to achieve higher accuracy by dynamically adjusting the step size \(h\) during integration.
+The primary purpose of the RK45 method is to achieve higher accuracy by dynamically adjusting the step size $h$ during integration.
 It uses a combination of 4th and 5th order Runge-Kutta steps to estimate the error, allowing it to use larger steps when the solution changes slowly and smaller steps where rapid changes are expected.

 This adaptive approach helps in achieving better precision while potentially reducing computational time by using more efficient step sizes. x??